 This tarragon-cranberry chicken I made and shared recently keeps on giving.
 I usually don’t do much meal prep, but it’s fun to re-cyle and up-cycle and reinvent a new meal every day based on the same core ingredient.
-Also, making nori rolls has been one of my first experiments when I started the Plant Paradox Program, I guess because I wanted to check if I can still have sushi rolls – or at least something close to the experience of having sushi.
+Also, making nori rolls has been one of my first experiments when I started the Plant Paradox Program.
+I guess because I wanted to check if I can still have sushi rolls – or at least something close to the experience of having sushi.
+This is my chicken salad nori rolls made with organic Miracle rice.

 A chicken salad that keeps on giving and the power of chopsticks